 Recognizing achievements doesn’t just improve employee retention—it also motivates the employee to work harder.
 One study found that “67% of employees would go ‘above and beyond’ their duties if they felt more valued and engaged.”

 Celebrate sales reps who exceed their monthly quotas by offering them special rewards or naming them as “employee of the month.”
 In your next all-hands meeting, give a shout-out to reps who went the extra mile to help their peers.
 And for reps who have struggled to meet their goals in the past, make it a point to recognize their progress.
 Encourage your team to push for greatness by recognizing their potential to be great.
+Check out more tips in this sales blog.

 Don’t be afraid to address performance issues